Functional Testing of PCB Assembly and PCBA FCT Costs

 So, I would say yes, conducting the functional test is necessary, which makes sure the assembly quality is to the highest degree.

-What is a Functional Testing to PCB Assembly
+What is a Functional Testing for PCB Assembly

 A functional test (FCT) happens after the assembly and before the thermal aging test.
 It stimulates the working condition to check the PCBA's functionality performance.